Residing in America’s second largest state makes you eligible for countless scholarships in Texas.

 Recommended link: Top 20 Deals on Small Colleges in Texas

-Afford your post-secondary success by checking out these Texas scholarships.
+Afford your post-secondary success by checking out these scholarships for college students in Texas.

 1. Abell-Hanger Foundation Scholarships